 This is an important one.
 A lot of people tend to miss out on what skill or qualification is mandatory or preferred.
 Qualifications should include a list of skills, years of experience in the field they are applying for, certificates/awards and education level.
 Be very specific with this one so that no time is wasted for either party.

 Include details on where the position is located.
 If travel is necessary, note what percentage of time the employee will spend travelling and where he or she will be travelling.

 Salary Range & Benefits:

 If your company is open to disclosing the position’s salary range and benefits (holiday, medical and dental insurance etc. ), include those details within the job description.

 - Use bullet points when formatting.
 If listing any skill requirements, benefits etc. The use of bullet points will give you’re listing a clean and professional look

-- Adding visuals elements to a winning job description gives you an added advantage as it really captures the application’s attention and gives them a feel for the workplace environment, social clubs and more which may influence them to apply for the vacancy at your company.
+- Adding visuals elements to a winning job description gives you an added advantage.
+It really captures the application’s attention and gives them a feel for the workplace environment, social clubs and more.
+It may influence them to apply for the vacancy at your company.